radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/06-starting-and-stopping-components-and-services.md

 After installing RadiantOne, execute <RLI_HOME>\bin\openControlPanel.bat (this starts the web server if it is not running in addition to opening the Main Control Panel in your default Internet browser).

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – If the Jetty web server hosting the Control Panel is started from the Windows Start Menu or using openControlpanel.bat, the process is killed when the user logs off the machine.
-Start Jetty as a Windows service to avoid this problem.**
+>If the Jetty web server hosting the Control Panel is started from the Windows Start Menu or using openControlpanel.bat, the process is killed when the user logs off the machine.
+Start Jetty as a Windows service to avoid this problem.

 ### As a Windows Service